 Save any picture you find on the internet right into your Google Photos!

-svg-grabber lets you preview, download and copy the code of all SVG icons and illustrations in a website. svg-grabber is an open source tool created by Jaques Bouman and Juan Rios at NGTI in Rotterdam, The Netherlands.
+svg-grabber lets you preview, download, and copy the code of all SVG icons and illustrations on a website. svg-grabber is an open-source tool created by Jaques Bouman and Juan Rios at NGTI in Rotterdam, The Netherlands.

-The freshest links about design and interactive, from around the web.
+The extension provides the freshest links about design and interaction from around the web.
 A designer’s must!
 Simple and beautiful.
-Bringing you the freshest design, UI, UX and interactive news and shots from around the web.
+Bringing you the freshest design, UI, UX, and interactive news and shots from around the web.
 All the design inspiration you need.

 Enjoy the most inspiring stuff out there.
 Never miss the next big thing.
 On top of our hand-picked, professionally curated “Muzli Picks” feed, Muzli offers over 120 other feed syndication to choose from.
 Muzli will replace your default tab, it will become your home page, so you don’t miss anything.

-I have compiled a list of Online Image Optimization Tools for Image Compression which helps to speed up you website.
+I have compiled a list of Online Image Optimization Tools for Image Compression which help speed up your website.

-Extract CSS and build beautiful style guides.
-No more digging in a code.
+Extract CSS and build beautiful style guides—no more digging in code.
 Inspect styles in a simple, well-organized & beautiful way.
 Get it now!

 CSS Peeper is a CSS viewer tailored for Designers.
-Get access to the useful styles with our Chrome extension.
-Our mission is to let Designers focus on design, and spend as little time as possible digging in a code.
+Get access to useful styles with our Chrome extension.
+Our mission is to let Designers focus on design, and spend as little time as possible digging into a code.

-Ever wondered what’s the line-height, font or a button size on a website?
-We provide you the ultimate tool to satisfy your curiosity.
+Ever wondered what’s the line height, font, or button size on a website?
+We provide you with the ultimate tool to satisfy your curiosity.
 We enable you to inspect code in the easiest possible way.
-Check the hidden CSS style of objects, colors and assets on the web.
+Check the hidden CSS style of objects, colors, and assets on the web.

-Panda is the simple free newsreader.
+Panda is a simple free newsreader.
 Discover the best tools, resources, and inspiration in the world of design and tech.
 Find everything in one place.